 And remember: accidents are totally normally during potty training (otherwise, it wouldn't be called training!)
 You can't expect a young puppy to be perfect because young puppies ( generally under 12 weeks) haven't attained yet sufficient bladder and bowel control.
-With time, patience, close supervision and persistence though, you will start seeing progress and all the hard work will pay off.
+With time, patience, close supervision, and persistence, you will start seeing progress, and all the hard work will pay off.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2018 Adrienne Janet Farricelli